klescosia/klescosia.github.io/content/Data Engineering Fundamentals/Data Modeling/Data Warehousing and Business Intelligence.md

 That’s where **data modeling** comes in.
 The **data model** is like a playbook that organizes your basketball team.
 Without it, your players have no way to read the games, break down the plays, learn from past performance, or improve for the next match.

 Skipping the data model is like **trading Luka Dončić to the Lakers** — disastrous and catastrophic.
 You’re setting yourself up for chaos, confusion, and a whole lot of regret.
-(Yes, I’m talking about you, Nico.)
+(Yes, I’m talking about you, Nico Harrison.)

 # Data Modeling